 Toile prints are not necessarily a design you may think of for a modern scheme, but use it as a statement wall and teamed with some contrasting paint and it is the perfect wallpaper choice for a bedroom.
 This Stag toile wallpaper in moss is by Little Greene (paint also from there), it’s based on a classic Toile de Jouy design, but with a more simplified look printed in a single colour.

 13. Go for an ethereal look with star prints

 Often a popular choice in kids' bedrooms, this grey wallpaper is a little bit more subtle than some designs, making it work in many schemes.
 Twinkle by John Lewis features a repeat hand-printed star pattern and costs £23 per roll.

 Tick the boxes of a few trends with this grey and yellow wallpaper featuring an allover geometric diamond design.
-It can be ruthlessly modern, but also works well in a traditional home as seen here.
+It would work perfectly in a more modern room, but also works well in a traditional home as seen here.
 Diamond in yellow and slate by Layla Faye at Wallpaper Direct also comes in grey with teal blue or red and costs £39.50 per roll.